zinisoft/XKols-TwitterAutoBot/README.md

 **HOW IT WORKS**
 - Register an account on XKOLS Network https://xkols.com, each account on XKOLS network must be matched with username account on X (Twitter).
-Eg: Your twitter acccount is: https://twitter.com/exampleusername, so the usename on XKOLS you have to register is: exampleusername.
+Eg: Your twitter acccount is: https://twitter.com/exampleusername, so the usename on XKOLS is: exampleusername.
 - We will exchange all the actions on every X account to points: 1 view = 1 point, 1 like = 1 pont, 1 retweet = 2 ponts, 1 comment = 5 points.
 - When you run bot tool, the Browser will open and auto view, likes, follow all the others accounts from XKOLS network.
 More time to run bot more points you can earn.
 - When you comment, like, share other tweet you will plus points.
 Otherwise, You will be deducted points (when other people interacted with your tweet).